AKSH2002/AKSH2002/README.md

 - 🔭 I’m currently interning at  **IBM SkillsBuild** in the Filed of **Cyber Secutity (CS).**

-- 🌱 I’m currently learning **Cyber Security, Cloud Computing,DevOps, Artificial Intelligence, Ethical Hacking, Data Analysis and Visualization, Cryptography and Network Security, Computer Networks and Web Development.**
+- 🌱 I’m currently learning **Cyber Security, Cloud Computing, DevOps, Artificial Intelligence, Ethical Hacking, Data Analysis and Visualization, Cryptography and Network Security, Computer Networks, and Web Development.**

 - 👨‍💻 All of my projects are available at [https://github.com/AKSH2002](https://github.com/AKSH2002)